XYB1001/GerTE-Konvens-25/README.md

 | `sent_label`| Content zone label for the sentence |
 | `topic_id` | ID of the topic that the essay deals with |

+The data are also available as a pickled Python object `data/full_cz_data.p`, which contains the essays as a list object.
+The Python scripts in this repo use this pickled data file, but the data are the same as in the `.tsv` file.

 The three topics and their IDs are as follows.
 The respective news articles that served as source text are linked from the discussion topcis:

 | Topic ID | Discussion Topic |